Please note that

 There are two trips

-scheduled for Thurday afternoon for early arrivals, time to be announced.
+scheduled for Thurday afternoon for early arrivals, see booking list.

 #1 Henfwlch -